 It is hard to imagine a sports team that is more loved than the Cardinals are in St. Louis, yet my client won his case.
 The jurors must have overcome some level of bias because there is no chance we got twelve non-baseball fans to deliberate in the summertime.
 All biases are not created equal.

 Was I rehabilitated during my hour long CLE?
 Unfortunately, I admit that I was not.
 I am unabashedly still put off by folks wearing a certain red hat.
 They may call it crimson and cream, but the wearers root for the University of Oklahoma Sooners and I cannot abide their ilk.
 Unless there is free bar-b-cue involved, I steadfastly refuse to even sit with such people.
 At the risk of getting called on the carpet by the state Bar, I proudly proclaim that bias.
 I’ll keep working on the others.

 ©2020 under analysis llc. under analysis is a nationally syndicated column.
 Spencer Farris is the founding partner of The S.E.
 Farris Law Firm in St Louis, Missouri.
 He would probably eat free BBQ with the Devil himself, to be honest.
-Comments or criticisms about this column may be sent c/o this newspaper or directly to Under Analysis via email at email@example.com.
+Comments or criticisms about this column may be sent to Under Analysis via email at firstname.lastname@example.org.